kuizto/prisma-edgeql/README.md

 ## What's the catch?

 Lots of limitations!
 PrismaEdgeQL is designed for our own use case at [kuizto.co](https://kuizto.co) and is intended to be a **temporary solution** until Prisma officially releases support for Edge environments.
-As such, PrismaEdgeQL is extremely limited and only supports a basic subset of Prisma Client API.
+As such, PrismaEdgeQL only supports a basic subset of Prisma Client API.

 ## Usage